beyond-the-cloud-dev/sosl-lib/website/docs/docs/design.md

 ## Single class

-SOQL Lib is a single-class solution.
+SOSL Lib is a single-class solution.

-You don't need to think about dependencies; everything you need is stored in [SOQL.cls](https://github.com/beyond-the-cloud-dev/soql-lib/blob/main/force-app/main/default/classes/SOQL.cls).
-The `SOQL.cls` only takes around 1500 lines of code.
+You don't need to think about dependencies; everything you need is stored in [SOSL.cls](https://github.com/beyond-the-cloud-dev/sosl-lib/blob/main/force-app/main/default/classes/SOSL.cls).
+The `SOSL.cls` only takes around 1500 lines of code.

 Different clauses are encapsulated in small, inner classes.
 All crucial information is kept at the top of the class, so developers can use it even without reading the documentation.